gabr1el-codes/HabitTrackerAPI.Minimal/README.md

 ├── Database/                                 # Handles the database context │   ├── HabitTrackerDbContext.cs              # Defines the database context for HabitTracker
-├── Migrations/                               # Contains database migrations for the initial and subsequent changes │   ├── 20250414120958_Initial.cs             # The first migration to create the initial tables │   ├── 20250414132235_SeedingFix.cs          # Migration that adds initial seed data to the "Habits" table │   ├── HabitTrackerDbContextModelSnapshot    # Snapshot of the model after migrations ├── Models/                                   # Contains domain models used in the application │   ├── Habit.cs                              # Domain model representing a Habit entity ├── Repositories/                             # Interfaces and implementations for data access │   ├── HabitRepository.cs                    # Implementation of the habit repository for data access │   ├── IHabitRepository.cs                   # Interface for habit repository
+├── Migrations/                               # Contains database migrations for the initial and subsequent changes │   ├── HabitTrackerDbContextModelSnapshot    # Snapshot of the model after migrations ├── Models/                                   # Contains domain models used in the application │   ├── Habit.cs                              # Domain model representing a Habit entity │   ├── User.cs                               # Domain model representing a User entity ├── Repositories/                             # Interfaces and implementations for data access │   ├── HabitRepository.cs                    # Implementation of the habit repository for data access │   ├── IHabitRepository.cs                   # Interface for habit repository